 Canadian Sports Hall-of-Famer | General Manager, CFL’s Toronto Argonauts

-In 2007, Pinball stepped down as head coach to become the chief executive officer, and in 2009, he was appointed as the vice-chair of the team.
-In 2019, Pinball was named the new general manager of the Toronto Argonauts.
+In 2007, Clemons stepped down as head coach to become the chief executive officer, and in 2009, he was appointed as the vice-chair of the team.
+In 2019, Clemons was named the 20th general manager of the Toronto Argonauts.

-In recognition of his work, Pinball received the Queen Elizabeth II Diamond Jubilee Medal and is a member of the Order of Ontario.
+In recognition of his work, Clemons received the Queen Elizabeth II Diamond Jubilee Medal and is a member of the Order of Ontario.
 He has also been inducted into the Canadian Football Hall of Fame, Ontario Sports Hall of Fame, and Canada’s Sports Hall of Fame.